HTML Elements

 echo $el; // '<input data-max-size="500x300">'

-If the value of the data attribute is an array, it is automatically serialized to JSON:
+If the value of a data attribute is an array, it is automatically serialized to JSON:

 $el = Html::el('input');